veryslowcode/no-one-likes-parallel/README.md

 The build should be as simple as using `cargo build`

 If you run into trouble, there may be some dependencies that your system is missing related to the crates used in this project.
 Please refer to the `System Requirements` section.

-## Contributing

-If you would like to contribute, by all means please do so.
-If you need any help getting started contributing, please take out a ticket and I would be happy to assist.

-## Looking Ahead

-- `custom keymaps` Adding a config file in the root of the directory to control this may be a simple yet effective approach.
-- `additional settings` This may include a secondary menu view.
-Potential for features like new line toggle.
-- `mouse input` Not sure the effort involved in this, it may be simple or a little more involved.
-- `custom theme` This may be able to piggyback off a config file with custom keymaps.